mshadish/resume/README.md

-Matt Shadish
+Matt Shadish\n
-Master's candidate in Analytics at the University of San Francisco Aspiring Data Scientist
+Master's candidate in Analytics at the University of San Francisco\n Aspiring Data Scientist